-In addition, in the vicinity, there is a long winding path (Route de Trois Baies) which covers the three bays: Baie de la Roche Percée, Baie des Tortues, Baie des Amoureux.
+In addition, in the vicinity, there is a long winding path (Route de Trois Baies) that covers the three bays: Baie de la Roche Percée, Baie des Tortues, Baie des Amoureux.
 The whole journey takes about an hour.
 On the way, you can meet plants and turtles.
-And also climb a small mountain, a view, and even have a small church.
+And also climb a small mountain, have a view, and even have a small church.

 According to the locals, the most colorful is the east coast.
 To get to the rich coral and jungle places, you need to take a bus through the mountainous center of the island.
 And from there, you will get into a fairy tale.

 Bald brown hills give way to lush green mountain ranges, dense jungles, and palm groves.
-The road becomes winding, more and more local faces appear.
+The road becomes winding, and more and more local faces appear.
 The views from the trails are simply stunning!

-The bus goes slowly and stops every 10 minutes because in every small village someone sits or gets up.
+The bus goes slowly and stops every 10 minutes because in every small village, someone sits or gets up.
 In general, the trip from Bourail to Hienghène (the maritime village where the large coral reef and the island Hiengha is located) takes about 5 hours.
 By the way, bus routes can be found here.

 Babou Coté Océan is the name of the diving center and campsite where randonnées palmées (swimming in a mask among chorus and corals) take place.

 The boat in the hunt for fish starts right from the campsite to the small island of Hiengha.
 After half an hour, the underwater adventure begins.

 Almost the entire north of this coast is full of coral reefs: the villages of Poindimié, Houailou, Touho.
 And to the north, near the village of Panié, there is the mountain of Panié (1,618 m) – the highest point of Caledonia.